Snyder School of Cinema & Media Arts

 Student Newsletters

-CMA publishes a weekly newsletter to keep its students informed of upcoming events, student and alumni accomplishments, deadlines, festivals and other pertinent information for their time here.
+SCMA publishes a weekly newsletter to keep its students informed of upcoming events, student and alumni accomplishments, deadlines, festivals and other pertinent information for their time here.
 Students should prioritize reading these as they provide key information to make your college experience the best it can be.
-As we want to help students with their career goals, CMA also distributes a current job and internship newsletter that they will have access to as a CMA student.
+As we want to help students with their career goals, SCMA also distributes a current job and internship newsletter that they will have access to as a SCMA student.

 Additional Learning Opportunities